Omarfaruk05/dev-quiz-backend/README.md

-## This is [Ded Quiz](https://dev-quiz-backend.vercel.app) backend site.
+## This is [Dev Quiz](https://dev-quiz-backend.vercel.app) backend site.
 Web applicatin developers can use this site for quiz test purpose.

 # live link: [https://dev-quiz-backend.vercel.app]